How 10 Girls Learned the Importance of Building a Network and Maintaining Relationships

 Now they’re launching a pilot program to mentor teen girls, particularly those from low-income communities.
 While many applied, only 10 teens were chosen to participate and each was paired with one of 10 volunteers — HSBC bankers who belong to BALANCE, the company’s employee resource group supporting a gender-balanced workforce.

-The teens and mentors will meet at least three times a month, including two one-on-one sessions to discuss topics including college, internships, careers, “whatever’s on their minds,” said Cate Luzio, executive vice president and global head of international subsidiary banking at HSBC.
+The teens and mentors will meet at least three times a month, including two one-on-one sessions to discuss topics including college, internships and careers.

 Then once a month they’ll get together for formalized curriculum and leadership lessons.

-They’ll learn negotiating skills, an introduction to banking and finance and how to be a female leader, as well as “the importance of resiliency and grit in the face of adversity,” said Luzio.
+They’ll learn negotiating skills, an introduction to banking and finance and how to be a female leader, as well as the importance of resiliency and grit in the face of adversity.

 Power and confidence